The Center for Diversion & Services

 Where will the Diversion Center be located?

 The Diversion Center will be located at 254 Peachtree Street SW.
 While it will be in the same building as ACDC, it will be totally separate from jail operations, with its own dedicated entrance on Memorial Drive.
-It will be welcoming, warm, and absent of any jail features.
+It will be welcoming, warm, and absent of any jail features, instead boasting a large mural on the outside of the building as well as an art installation inside the building.

 What services will be provided?

-The Diversion Center will include a range of services and resources to meet people’s immediate needs.
+The Diversion Center includes a range of services and resources to meet people’s immediate needs.
 This includes clothing, a snack pantry, showers, bathrooms, lockers, phone chargers, and a living room where people can wait for to speak with a case manager.

 Are there other Diversion Centers in the United States?